What if one of my children is advanced while another another has delayed reading skills?

 Do you work with my child’s school teachers?

 Yes, we are happy to communicate and work directly with your child’s teacher.
-While you will be updated directly on your child’s progress, many parents find it helpful to have MMRR partner with their school or teacher with updated goals, assessments, and progress reports.
+While you will be updated directly on your child’s progress, many parents find it helpful to have MMLL partner with their school or teacher with updated goals, assessments, and progress reports.

 Are your classes offered only after school?